remi-marechal/remi-marechal.github.io/index.md

 (a lot of them still elude me), and that is why I established a number of them in <a href="/pdf/manuscritThese.pdf">my manuscript</a>, leading to interesting questions, like the transportation of combinatorial statistics through specific bijections.</p>

-<p>My current postdoc introduced me to <b><em>analytic</em> combinatorics</b> and the <b>random generation of large structures</b>.
+<p>My first postdoc in Caen introduced me to <b><em>analytic</em> combinatorics</b> and the <b>random generation of large structures</b>.
 At the moment,
-I am trying to define interesting classes of directed acyclic graphs (or DAGs for short) in the vein of
+I aimed to define interesting classes of directed acyclic graphs (or DAGs for short) in the vein of
 <a href="https://courtiel.users.greyc.fr/">Julien Courtiel</a>’s and <a href="https://pepin231.users.greyc.fr/">Martin Pépin</a>’s
 <a href="https://hal.science/hal-04487862v2">git graphs</a>.
-In this endeavour, the theory of analytic combinatorics aids me in finding asymptotic properties
+In this endeavour, the theory of analytic combinatorics aided me in finding asymptotic properties
 of such classes and constructing efficient algorithms (namely, Boltzmann samplers) for the random generation of large graphs.</p>

 <p>In the broader scheme of things, I greatly enjoy discrete structures, as well as adding new tools to my arsenal when studying them.</p>